 The guidelines found on this page are meant to help you navigate the sometimes vague and confusing practices and procedures at Reed.
-For the most part, these guidelines are not new, but we wanted to put our operating procedures in writing so that the student activities office can be more helpful and transparent.
+For the most part, these guidelines are not new, but we wanted to put our operating procedures in writing so that the student engagement office can be more helpful and transparent.
 We have also attempted to capture some institutional history so that you will have some context for each included practice.

 Below, you can either download a PDF including all guidelines or link to a web page for each individual guideline.
 As always, please visit the Office for Student Engagement if you have any questions or want more information.
 We’re always happy to talk.

 - Academic Teams International Travel Guidelines

 - Alcohol, Tobacco, and Other Drugs In Student Spaces and College Responses

 - Event Registration Deadlines and Blocked Periods

 - Event Safety Guidelines (Balls/Concerts/Large-Scale Events)